thesephist/xi/README.md

 Xi is a learning project, and thus not a great introduction to concatenative programming if you're new to it yourself.
 If you want to learn more about concatenative programming, you might want to check out these resources I found helpful as I learned about this space myself.

-- [A panoramic tour of Factor](https://andreaferretti.github.io/factor-tutorial/), which is the most beginner-friendly treatment of Factor and concatenative programming I could find.
+- [A panoramic tour of Factor](https://andreaferretti.github.io/factor-tutorial/), which is the most beginner-friendly treatment of Factor and concatenative programming I could find
-- [A survey of stack shufflers](http://useless-factor.blogspot.com/2007/09/survey-of-stack-shufflers.html), which helped me get a better sense of how to use stack manipulating words, and how to "think in Factor", i.e. think about programming by composing words together
+- [A survey of stack shufflers](http://useless-factor.blogspot.com/2007/09/survey-of-stack-shufflers.html), which helped me get a better sense of how to use stack shuffling words, and how to "think in Factor", i.e. think about programming by composing words together
 - [Google TechTalk on Factor by its creator Slava Pestov](https://www.youtube.com/watch?v=f_0QlhYlS8g), which gives a great high-level overview of what makes concatenative programming and Factor attractive
-- [Bare metal x86 Forth](https://ph1lter.bitbucket.io/blog/2021-01-15-baremetal-x86-forth.html), an advanced and insightful deep dive into bootstrapping a concatenative programming language from assembly.
+- [Bare metal x86 Forth](https://ph1lter.bitbucket.io/blog/2021-01-15-baremetal-x86-forth.html), an advanced and insightful deep dive into bootstrapping a concatenative programming language from assembly

 ### Xi repl

 Xi has a basic repl, which I used to test and debug words before adding them to my programs.
 Simply running `./xi.oak` without any arguments will start the repl.
 Through the repl, you can run any Xi code.
-However, there are a few specific "debugging words" that are useful to inspect program state when in the repl.
+However, there are a few specific "debugging words" that are useful for inspecting program state when in the repl.

 - `.` will pop the top value off of the stack and print it out.
 - `.s` ("s" for "stack") will print out a representation of the entire data stack at that point in the program
-- `.e` ("e" for "environment") will print out a dictionary of every defined word currently in scope, to their definitions
+- `.e` ("e" for "environment") will print out a dictionary of every word currently defined in scope and their definitions

 ## Examples